Marcono1234/struson/README.md

 - json-rust provides an API for converting JSON into DOM like structures (enum `json::JsonValue`), this requires the complete value to be present in memory.
 The trait `json::codegen::Generator` offers a partial API for writing JSON in a streaming way, however it misses methods for writing JSON arrays and objects in a streaming way.

-If you need to process JSON in a DOM like way or want object mapper functionality to convert structs to JSON and vice versa, then Ron is _not_ suited for your use case and you should instead use one of the libraries above.
+If you need to process JSON in a DOM like way or want object mapper functionality to convert structs to JSON and vice versa, then Struson is _not_ suited for your use case and you should instead use one of the libraries above.

 ## Main features